Contents

 5. Custom Events

-These are interactions like button clicks, video plays, and form submissions.
-Custom events allow you to track specific actions that are meaningful to your business.
+These are interactions such as button clicks, video plays, and form submissions.
+Custom events are good to track particular actions that have meaning to your business.

 6. User Flow and Navigation Paths